kstefanich/Rymedi/group-1/4rapidtest-suites/8reporting-suite/1dashboard.md

     - **Test Kit Status**: This chart shows you the number of total Initiated, Completed Tests and those awaiting CLIA Audit (if that feature is enabled) at the time.

+   	 {% hint style="info" %} It is important that Initiated, Completed and CLIA Audit tests stay in equilibrium.
+For example, more Initiated Tests than
+	 Completed Tests could be an indicator that there is a bottleneck in the diagnostic laboratories. {% endhint %}

     - **Patient Gender**: This chart shows you how many users of each gender have been registered on the platform.